Asadi Tusi: Garshaspnama (The Epic of Garshāsp)

-The Garshasp-nama (گرشاسپنامه) epic, with 9,000 couplets, is Asadi Tusi's major work.
+The Garshasp-nama (گرشاسپنامه), an epic with 9,000 couplets, is Asadi Tusi's major work.
 The hero of the poem is Garshasp (father of Nariman and great-grandfather of Šam), identified in the Shahnameh with the ancient Iranian hero Kərəsāspa- (Avestan language).
 In Avestan, he was the son of Θrita- of the Yama clan.
-The poet adapted the story from a book, The Adventures of Garshāsp, saying that it complements the stories of the Shahnameh; Although the poem was part of folklore, it was based on written sources.
+The poet adapted the story from a book, The Adventures of Garshāsp, saying that it complements the stories of the Shahnameh.
+Although the poem was part of folklore, it was based on written sources.

 The poem begins with Jamshid, the father of Garshāsp, who was overthrown by Zahhak and flees to Ghurang, king of Zabulistan (near modern Quetta).
 In Zabulistan, Jamshid falls in love with the king's daughter and she gives birth to Garshāsp.
 Jamshid is forced to flee.
 When Garshāsp's mother poisons herself, he spends much of his life with his grandfather and grows up to be a warrior like Jamshid.
 After Ghurang's death, Zahhak was to become king, although the secret remained until the birth of Nariman.